shikimori/shiki-editor-v04/README.md

 `shiki-editor` inner architecture is also highly inspired by [tiptap](https://github.com/scrumpy/tiptap) source code.
 Many parts of the code are taken from there.

-Feel free to create pull requesrts.
-Any contributions are welcomed.

 ## Installation & Run